GitMirroring/gnuboot/website/pages/docs/hardware/macbook21.md

 works.
 Battery life is poor compared to X60/T60.
 The Apple logo on the back is a hole, exposing the backlight, which means that it glows.
 You should [cover it up](http://cweiske.de/tagebuch/tuxbook.htm).

-The MacBook2,1 consumes more power with libreboot than with the Apple EFI firmware, which means it overheats a lot.
+The MacBook 2,1 consumes more power with libreboot than with the Apple EFI firmware, which means it overheats a lot.

-*The MacBook2,1 comes with a webcam which does not work with free software.
+*The MacBook 2,1 comes with a webcam which does not work with free software.
 Webcams are a privacy and security risk; cover it up!
 Or remove it.*